nisharao321/lab8/theory.md

 #### Pitot Static Tube

 <p style="text-indent:50px;text-align:justify;"> For every speed of a fan, a set of curve can be drawn to show variations of fan drift pressure, B. H. P. (Brake horse power) of the prime mover and mechanical efficiency of the fan, with the change in volume of air circulated by it.
-These curve are the indicative of the performance Or 'characteristics of the fan' and as such referred as fan characteristics curves of that particular fan.
+These curves are the indicative of the performance Or 'characteristics of the fan' and as such referred as fan characteristics curves of that particular fan.
 Sometimes the term "fan characteristics" is used to denote the pressure-volume curve.
 </p>

 <p style="text-indent:50px;text-align:justify">Characteristics curve can be used:</p>